Key terms of the coronavirus outbreak, explained: From asymptomatic to zoonotic

 Quarantine: Restricting the movement of people who seem healthy but may have been exposed to the virus is referred to as a quarantine.
 Americans who were evacuated from Wuhan and cruise ships, for example, have been kept in strict quarantine on military bases for 14 days, which is what experts believe is the virus’ incubation period.

 Vaccine: Vaccines are one of the most effective ways to prevent disease, by teaching the body’s immune system to recognize and fight specific viruses and bacteria.
 Unfortunately, it won’t help in the immediate future.
-Companies are racing to develop new coronavirus vaccines record time.
+Companies are racing to develop new coronavirus vaccines in record time.
 One company, Moderna, hopes to start clinical trial in April and have results ready by July or August.
 Vaccines may prove critical to prevent future recurrence of coronavirus outbreaks.

 Anti-viral medicines: Drugs that fight against other viruses in the body have a better chance of helping with the current outbreak.
 Drugmaker Gilead Sciences is conducting clinical trials in Wuhan of the antiviral drug remdesivir as a possible treatment for the new coronavirus.
 The U.S. National Institutes of Health said the drug’s effectiveness will also be studied on some American patients in Nebraska who were brought back from overseas.
-One reason experts are interested and hopeful is because one man hospitalized in Washington State was treated with the antiviral drug and saw his symptoms improve.
+One reason experts are interested and hopeful is because one man hospitalized in Washington state was treated with the antiviral drug and saw his symptoms improve.